-Where the DCC considers that User testing is required prior to implementation of the CH&N Variations in respect of CH&N Release 1 or CH&N Release 2, it shall set out its proposals for User testing in a draft CH&N Mandated User Testing Document for CH&N Release 1 or CH&N Release 2 (as the case may be), including those Users that should be required to participate in the testing and the User Role in which they are required to participate; the entry requirements for those Users required to participate in the testing, the approach to testing; the arrangements for test completion; the process for resolving testing disputes; and notification of test completion.
-In developing any CH&N Mandated User Testing Document, the DCC shall consult with the TAG, Parties and other relevant stakeholders prior to the submission of the document to the Secretary of State.
+Where the DCC considers that User testing is required prior to implementation of a CH&N Release, it shall set out its proposals for User testing in a draft CH&N Mandated User Testing Document for the CH&N Release, including those Users that should be required to participate in the testing and the User Role in which they are required to participate; the entry requirements for those Users required to participate in the testing, the approach to testing; the arrangements for test completion; the process for resolving testing disputes; and notification of test completion.
+In developing any CH&N Mandated User Testing Document, the DCC shall consult with the TAG, Parties, and other relevant stakeholders prior to the submission of the document to the Secretary of State.

-Following consultation under Clause 6.1, the DCC shall submit each draft CH&N Mandated User Testing Document to the Secretary of State, indicating:
+Following consultation under Clause 7.1, the DCC shall submit each draft CH&N Mandated User Testing Document to the Secretary of State, indicating: